wilsonliaows/docs/connectors/snowflake.md

 #### Auto-suspend and auto-resume

-Warehouses used for connection must have auto-resume enabled.
-Otherwise, manual resume will be required each time the recipe runs.
+Warehouses used in the connection must have auto-resume enabled.
+Otherwise, recipe jobs will fail when trying to run on a suspended warehouse.

 Warehouses can be configured to auto-suspend after a period of inactivity.
 This specified period of time depends on your business process.

 A running warehouse maintains a cache of table data.
-This improves subsequent queries if the cached data can be used instead of reading from the table again.
+This reduces the time taken for subsequent queries if the cached data can be used instead of reading from the table again.
 A larger warehouse has a larger cache capacity.
 This cache is dropped when the warehouse is suspended.
 As a result, performance for initial queries on a warehouse that was auto-resumed will be slower.

 Use cases with high frequency and low down time in between queries will benefit from a longer period of time before auto-suspend.